Several optimization solvers accept nonlinear constraints, including

 Anonymous functions return just one output.
 So how can you write an anonymous function as a nonlinear constraint?

-multiple outputs.
-For example, suppose your nonlinear inequalities
+outputs.
+For example, suppose that you have the nonlinear inequalities

 x2 = tanh(x1).

 c = @(x)[x(1)^2/9 + x(2)^2/4 - 1; x(1)^2 - x(2) - 1]; ceq = @(x)tanh(x(1)) - x(2); nonlinfcn = @(x)deal(c(x),ceq(x));

 To minimize the function cosh(x1) + sinh(x2) subject